The chemicals are preferred over non-toxic alternatives because they are nonflammable, have high solvency, and are relatively inexpensive.

 The harm caused by excessive exposure depends on the material.
 The specifics are not generally covered in detail in MSDS, so facilities considering a particular chemical should do additional research if safety is in question.

 Finding Safe Replacement for n-Propyl Bromide, TCE, Perc, and MeCI

-The key is to work with a company that has already engineered solutions and completed the required testing.
-Chemtronics® has developed a brand of solvent cleaners called Tri-V™ High-Performance Cleaners, which includes a degreaser (Electro-Wash® Tri-V™), a heavy-duty industrial cleaner (Max-Kleen™ Tri-V™), and a flux remover (Flux-Off® Tri-V™).
-Through extensive testing, Chemtronics has hard data that shows Tri-V™ products are much safer than the 4 toxic solvents discussed here and are effective at cutting through grease and other contamination.
+The key solution is to work with a company that has already engineered chemicals and completed the required testing.
+Chemtronics has developed a brand of solvent cleaners called Tri-V™ High-Performance Cleaners, which includes a degreaser (Electro-Wash® Tri-V™), a heavy-duty industrial cleaner (Max-Kleen™ Tri-V™), and a flux remover (Flux-Off® Tri-V™).
+Through extensive testing, Chemtronics has hard data that shows Tri-V™ products are much safer than the four toxic solvents discussed above and are still effective at cutting through grease and other contamination.
 To top it off, Tri-V™ High-Performance Cleaners are priced much lower than other solvent replacements.

 Tri-V™ does not exhibit any of the health issues associated with nPB, TCE, Perc, and MeCl.
 A 14-week NTP study in which rats and mice were fed microcapsules with 45% trans-DCE (a key active ingredient of Tri-V™) at a maximum concentration of 50,000 ppm did not result in deaths.
 More significantly, there were no adverse effects observed in the histopathology and clinical chemistry data.

 In another study, rats were exposed to air containing 200 ppm trans-DCE for 8 hours/day, 5 days/week for 16 weeks.
 Again, results of the study found no statistically significant changes in clinical chemistry, hematology, or histopathology of the animals.